singlequote/Laravel-datatables/docs/fields.md

 ### returnWhenEmpty
 By default when a value or relation is missing, the response will be null (white space).

 ```php
 Label::make('role.name')->returnWhenEmpty("Role not found")
 ```

 ### Before
 The before method can be used to display text or icons before the value is displayed.

 ```php
 Label::make('role.name')->before('Role : ') // Role : Administrator
 ```

 ### After
 The before method can be used to display text or icons before the value is displayed.

 ```php
 Label::make('temperature')->after('degrees') // 19 degrees
 ```

 ### Title
-The title method can be user for tooltips or just the title element.
+The title method can be used for tooltips or just the title element.

 ```php
 Label::make('name')->title('Name of the user', optional 'tooltip')
 //<label title="Name of the user" data-toggle="tooltip">John Doe</label>